poudel-bibek/poudel-bibek.github.io/README.md

   <li>BarterBaron: (2021) A commerce app based on barter system trade</li>
   <a href="https://youtu.be/ME8syiaELWw" title="">Demo video</a>

-  <li>“Latent  Representation  of  Inputs:  A  Defense  Against  Adversarial Examples  in  DQN“
+  <li>“Latent  Representation  of  Inputs:  A  Defense  Against  Adversarial Examples  in  DQN“</li>
   Version 1: (2021) <a href="" title="">Report</a>, <a href="" title="">Presentation <i> Coming soon .. </i> </a> <br>

 </ol>